top of page

 A Vineyard is Born

-This original Missionary vine became the first stock that Wendy & Charlie experimented with, and with a little help from some local wine experts, were able to produce their first batch of Rancho Parralito wine.
-After their first trial run with the original grape stock, Wendy and Charlie also began planting traditional grape stock varieties, such as cabernet, sauvignon, merlot, zinfandel, grenache, cab franc and more.
+This original Missionary vine became the first stock that owners Wendy Rudell and Charles Free experimented with, and with a little help from some local wine experts, were able to produce the first batch of Rancho Parralito wine.
+After the first trial run with the original grape stock, Wendy and Charles also began planting traditional grape stock varieties, such as cabernet, sauvignon.
 They also began experimenting with grafting grape stock, and were able to successfully graft several varieties of standard grape to the original Missionary vine stock and made a wine blended from the crossbred grapes.
-Although their initial efforts resulted in a well received blend of locally made wines, they knew they still needed help from from the experts if they were going to succeed to the next level.
+Although their initial efforts resulted in a well received blend of locally made wines, they knew that they still needed help from from the experts if they were going to succeed to the next level.

 IMG_20210117_142919_edited.jpg